JawnyMcPhearson/Ranch-De-Caniche/README.md

 **Q: The map goes invisible or I crash near this area, why?**

-**A:** Prison maps such as the [Bolingbroke Penitentiary For FiveM](https://github.com/qbcore-framework/prison_map) and the [QB-Prison Framework](https://github.com/qbcore-framework) seem to cause a crash while the player is on foot.
+**A:** Prison maps such as the [Bolingbroke Penitentiary For FiveM](https://github.com/qbcore-framework/prison_map) seem to cause a crash while the player is on foot.

-This is a compatibility issue with the prison map / framework, and not this resource.
+This is a compatibility issue with the prison map and not this resource.

 -------------